Overview

 Will the data reported to the aggregator be provided at the portfolio company level or fund level?

-GPs will report data to BCG Expand at the portfolio company level.
-GPs will anonymize both the company and fund name before sharing the data.
+GPs will report data to BCG Expand at the portfolio company level but without providing information that identifies the portfolio companies.

-Data reported to BCG Expand will only be used in an aggregated fashion, and cannot be extracted at the GP, fund, or portfolio company level.
-The data shared with BCG Expand will be governed by the data privacy legal agreement with BCG Expand and cannot be used for any other applications.
+Data reported to BCG Expand will only be used in an aggregated fashion, and cannot be extracted at the GP, fund, or portfolio company level (nor at the level of individuals).
+The data shared with BCG Expand will be governed by the Benchmark terms and Conditions with BCG Expand and cannot be used for any other applications.

 Metrics